 Royal family of Patiala (Capt.
-Amrinder Singh)
+Amarinder Singh)

 Former Chief Minister of Punjab Capt.
-Amrinder Singh is the son of Maharaja Yadavindra Singh and Rajamata Mohinder (Mehtab) Kaur of erstwhile princely state of Patiala.
+Amarinder Singh is the son of Maharaja Yadavindra Singh and Rajamata Mohinder (Mehtab) Kaur of the erstwhile princely state of Patiala.
 While the Rajmata served as a Member of Parliament, it was her son, Capt.
-Amrinder Singh who became the Chief Minister and has been an active Congress Party member.
+Amarinder Singh who became the Chief Minister and has been an active Congress Party member.
 His wife, Preneet Kaur has also been active in Congress politics, serving as Minister of State for External Affairs and has also been an M.P.
 Their son, Raninder Singh is an active Congress Party member in state politics.

-The royal family has had traditional rivalry with the Badal family-led Akali Dal and continues with its rivalry for control over state politics.
+The royal family has had a traditional rivalry with the Badal family-led Akali Dal and continues with its rivalry for control over state politics.

 Bijayananda (Biju) Patnaik was a keen aviator flying transport aircraft for the Royal Air Force under the British.
 During the Kashmir raid by militants from across the border in 1947, it was Biju Patnaik who flew in the first soldiers of 1 Sikh Regiment that rescued Kashmir from the raiders.